MerkulovDaniil/hse24/homework.md

     Context: this counterexample was provided in the [paper](https://arxiv.org/pdf/1408.3595.pdf), while the global convergence of the heavy ball method for general smooth strongly convex function was introduced in another [paper](https://arxiv.org/pdf/1412.7457.pdf).
 Recently, it was [suggested](https://arxiv.org/pdf/2307.11291.pdf), that the heavy-ball (HB) method provably does not reach an accelerated convergence rate on smooth strongly convex problems.

-1. In this problem we will work with accelerated methods applied to the logistic regression problem.
+1. [40 points] In this problem we will work with accelerated methods applied to the logistic regression problem.
 A good visual introduction to the topic is available [here](https://mlu-explain.github.io/logistic-regression/).

     Logistic regression is a standard model in classification tasks.
 For simplicity, consider only the case of binary classification.
 Informally, the problem is formulated as follows: There is a training sample $\{(a_i, b_i)\}_{i=1}^m$, consisting of $m$ vectors $a_i \in \mathbb{R}^n$ (referred to as features) and corresponding numbers $b_i \in \{-1, 1\}$ (referred to as classes or labels).
 The goal is to construct an algorithm $b(\cdot)$, which for any new feature vector $a$ automatically determines its class $b(a) \in \{-1, 1\}$.